KTX-Cheongryong: History

 The two pre-series sets entered service on the Gyeongbu high-speed railway and Honam high-speed railway since May 1, 2024.
 The remaining 17 trainsets ordered by Korail are scheduled to be delivered between April 2027 and March 2028, and another 14 trainsets to be delivered to SR Corporation from 2027 onwards.

 In September 2024, the EMU-320 high-speed train (the original name is used for further research and sales after naming as KTX-Cheongryong in South Korea) obtained the design certification of Technical Specification for Interoperability (TSI), which paved the way for Hyundai Rotem into the European high-speed rail market.

-On June 19, 2025, it was reported that Hyundai Rotem introduced upgrades to KTX-Eum with significant improvements in noise, vibration, and ride quality.
+In June 2025, it was reported that Hyundai Rotem introduced upgrades to KTX-Eum with significant improvements in noise, vibration, and ride quality.
 These upgraded trains have been supplied to Korail from 2025 onwards, and similar improvements will also be introduced to the next batch of KTX-Cheongryong trains which are expected to be supplied to Korail and SR Corporation from 2027 onwards.
 The upgraded trains feature buffer devices with improved bogie performance, which will increase the strength of the lower part of the car body that would lead to reduced external impact felt by passengers.
 Noise inside the train cabin will also decrease with improved sound-absorbing material area, as well as sound-absorbing plywood with enhanced sound-absorbing properties on the floor of car body with minimized friction noise from the railway.

+In December 2025, the first sets of the second-generation KTX-Cheongryong were rolled out of production line.
+They are expected to be delivered to Korail and SR Corporation by December 2026, which is four months ahead of schedule.
+When compared with the first-generation, the second-generation KTX-Cheongryong is known to have improved passenger amenities, reduced noise, better ride comfort, safety, and convenience, better performance of air conditioning system, and shortened braking distance.